Forbach

 Forbach (/fɔːrˈbɑːk/ for-BAHK, /fr/, /de/; Fuerboch) is a commune in the French department of Moselle, northeastern French region of Grand Est.

 It is located on the German border approximately 15 minutes from the center of Saarbrücken, Germany, with which it constitutes a cross-border conurbation, and is part of the Saar-Moselle Eurodistrict.
-In 2017, Forbach had a population of 21,552 inhabitants, which, including its greater urban area, makes it the largest town in the eastern Moselle area.
+With a population of about 20,000, it is the largest town in the eastern Moselle area.

 History

 Forbach is located in an area inhabited for a long time.
 Remains of the Celtic and especially Roman eras have been found in Forbach.

 Medieval era

 A castle was built on the Schlossberg hill at the end of the 12th century.
 It was gradually enlarged and, around 1550, connected to the city by an enclosure wall.
 Between the 10th century and 1793, many seigneurs owned the seigneury of Forbach.
 Johann Fischart, a prolific satirical writer, worked as a bailiff at Forbach Castle where he stayed from 1583 to 1590.

 The chapel of the Holy Cross of Forbach was mentioned in a letter from 1338 by the Bishop of Metz, Adhémar of Monteil, under the name of capella sancta crucis juxta Forbachum.
 It was probably built in the 13th century.
 It was extensively renovated in the 14th and 15th centuries.
 It was probably the property of the Hombourg-Haut congregations since 1257.
 It was badly damaged during the Thirty Years' War.